mumo98/flutter_webview/README.md

 you can also work on removing the app bar

-and also anprogress bar for the webview
+and also anprogress bar for the webview.